-I have handled cases for clients whose lives, and those of their families, have been turned upside down as a result of the wrongful and unlawful actions of the Police.
-In some of these cases my clients have wrongly been accused of serious offences, such as murder and sexual assault.
-When dealing with these types of cases I appreciate that my clients have, in some instances been subjected to a traumatic experience as a result of the Police’s actions.
+I lead cases for clients whose lives, and those of their families, have been turned upside down as a result of the wrongful and unlawful actions of the Police.
+In some of these cases my clients have wrongly been accused of serious offences, such as murder, sexual assault or firearms offence.
+I also have a particular expertise in dealing with victims of crime whose Human Rights have been breached as a result of failings by the Police

 Proudest professional achievement